knpuniversity/javascript/knpu/ep1-basics/ajax-form-submit.md

 we manually refresh the page...

-So that's where the real work starts: showing the validation errors on the form on error and dynamically inserting new rows on success.
+So that's where the real work starts: showing the validation errors on the form on error and dynamically inserting a new row on success.
 Let's do it!